 Chiquita is a bar like no other.
 It's super hip, with some of the quirkiest decor you'll ever see in your life.
 It takes kitsch to a whole new level, and we love it!
 You can't miss it: as you approach on the street outside, the large bright pink flamingo statues and dazzling lighting just call out to you, as if screaming: “Look at me!”

-The outdoor terrace is also one of our favourite spots in Medellin for cocktails and people watching.
+The outdoor terrace is also one of our favorite spots in Medellin for cocktails and people-watching.
 However, come early to get a table outside as they're very popular.

 And the final highlight here you need to check out?
 The toilets!
 Seriously, they're begging for a space in your Instagram gallery – with strobe light and some crazy psychedelic wallpaper…you need to see it for yourself.